Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Mercurial :

 \ˌmər-ˈkyu̇r-ē-əl \ adjective; characterized by rapid and unpredictable changes in mood.
-Also, related to the god, planet, or element of Mercury.
+And also, related to the god, planet, or element of Mercury.

 "Lulu's Diner specials changed with her mercurial temperament.
 Monday's Happy Mac & Cheese was a favorite, but Wednesday's Gazpacho Revenge - not so much."